SR--/placecolor/example.color-wavelength.md

 Blacus,  Victor. <i>The electromagnetic spectrum</i>.
 2012.
 Wikipedia. <a href="https://tinyurl.com/yc3td8kv">https://tinyurl.com/yc3td8kv</a>.
 </figcaption>

-Within the electromagnetic spectrum is visible colours
+Within the electromagnetic spectrum is a range of wavelengths known as the visible spectrum